 Now, grab a spoon and dig in.
 Monday, who??

 I’ve been really into banana split inspired treats lately and I’m not at all interested in stopping.
 They are the best of so many different worlds.
 I didn’t think they could get any better, but then I discovered how to pair them with coffee with this banana split affogato, which changes everything.

 Is this really so different from adding lots of cream and sugar to your coffee?
 I think not.
 These days, people are mixing butter into their coffee, so I’m pretty sure you can’t look down on me for adding in a couple scoops of ice cream.

-Sometimes affogatos have liquor in them, so I’m calling this a tame one and adding more sprinkles.
+Like I mentioned earlier, sometimes affogatos have liquor in them, so I’m calling this a tame one and adding more sprinkles.
 I said good day, sir.
+Good MonDAY.

 Seriously though, I hope you have a good day.
 I’ll be sitting over here in my office envisioning myself back in Wine Country (real talk: when can we more to Healdsburg??
 Today?
 OK, cool) and eating ice cream for breakfast.
 With coffee.
 Lots of coffee.